Get help with rent in Georgia.

-Low-income families in Georgia can get help from local rent assistance programs as well as regional resources.
-Charities, churches, non-profits and government agencies are available in each county, town and city to help address housing needs.
-There is grant money to help pay rent, funds for security deposits, homeless prevention and rehousing services and more.
-Find how to get rent, moving, and deposit help in Georgia below, by county and region.
+Low-income families in Georgia can get financial help from local rent assistance programs as well as statewide resources.
+Charities, churches, and government organizations are available in each county, town and city to help address housing needs.
+There is grant money to help pay back rent, funds for paying security deposits, as well as pro-bono lawyers that help tenants that are struggling.
+Find details below on how to get rent payment help in Georgia as well as money to pay a security deposit.

-There is both emergency housing as well as long term support, such as GA section 8 vouchers and income subsidized rental homes or apartments.
-In addition, free pro-bono lawyers also help low-income tenants, the elderly or disabled who either need affordable housing or that are facing eviction as part of free legal consultations in Georgia.
+There is both emergency housing as well as long term support from programs including GA section 8 vouchers that offer income subsidized rental homes or apartments.
+A few government supported programs also provide temporary rent relief to income qualified families.
+In addition, free pro-bono lawyers also help low-income tenants, the elderly or disabled who either need affordable housing or that are facing eviction.

 Find GA rental assistance from charities or government programs

-- Any low income and/or struggling renter in Georgia, that needs assistance, can apply for help.
-Affordable, income based housing from section 8 is offered.
-Charities and government aid can help veterans, the disabled, mentally ill, unemployed, as well as families that have a source of income but need affordable housing or an apartment.
+Affordable, income based housing from section 8 is offered which is a form of long term rent assistance.
+Charities and government benefits can help veterans, the disabled, unemployed, as well as families that have a source of income but need affordable housing or an apartment.
+The program will help pay a portion of future rental costs based on a client’s income.
 This is part of GA section 8 housing choice vouchers.

-- Some Georgia rent assistance programs focus on senior citizens as well as the disabled.
-Many live on a fixed income, such as SSI or social security or retirement funds.
+Some Georgia rent assistance programs focus on senior citizens as well as the disabled.
+Many people live on a fixed income, such as SSI, social security or retirement funds.
 In addition, they are even more vulnerable if they get evicted or lose their housing.
-Several government organizations and charities may be able to offer them emergency rent assistance, money for utilities, and other expenses.
+Several government organizations and charities may be able to offer them emergency rent assistance, give money for utilities, and other expenses.

-The financial help is generally for people over the age of 55 and even individuals who live in retirement communities or assisted living in GA.
-There are also rent grants for the disabled in Georgia, which can also pay for supportive housing. financial for seniors in Georgia.
+- The financial help is generally for people over the age of 55 and even individuals who live in retirement communities or assisted living in GA.
+There are also rental grants for older adults who are disabled in Georgia, which can also pay for supportive housing.
+Locate financial help for seniors in Georgia.

-- A statewide Alliance to End Homeless operates in the state.
-They coordinate government resources, local charities, advocacy groups and even corporations in Georgia that facilitate both rent assistance as well as encourage low-income housing.
-They can give referrals to housing, homeless shelters, storage units, and also emergency programs for paying rent.
+A statewide Alliance to End Homeless operates in all cities and counties.
+They coordinate government resources, local charities, advocacy groups and even partner with corporations in Georgia that facilitate both rent assistance as well as encourage low-income housing.
+The Alliance will can give referrals to affordable apartments in GA, homeless shelters, storage units, and also emergency programs for paying past due rent.
 More on the Georgia Alliance to End Homelessness.

 Local city and county rental assistance programs in Georgia

 Find where and how to apply below.
 Select a town or county.
-There are a number of places to apply at for help with back rent, deposits, storage or moving cost assistance or even funds to pay mobile lot rent.
+There are a number of places to apply at for help with back rent, deposits, storage or moving cost assistance.
+Some local communities even offer money to pay mobile lot rent.
 Referrals or direct financial aid is offered as well if need be.

 Atlanta metro area